 The Company invests its excess cash balances in marketable government agency bonds, corporate debt securities and commercial paper.
 The Company classifies its investments as available-for-sale and report available-for-sale investments at fair value at each balance sheet date and include any unrealized holding gains and losses (the adjustment to fair value) in accumulated other comprehensive loss, a component of stockholders' deficit.
 Realized gains and losses are determined using the specific-identification method, and are included in other expense, net in the statements of operations.
 Should any adjustment to fair value reflect a decline in the value of the investment, the Company considers all available evidence to evaluate the extent to which the decline is "other than temporary" and, if so, recognizes the associated unrealized loss through a charge to the statements of operations.
 The Company did not record any impairment charges related to its marketable securities during the years ended December 31, 2019 and 2018.
 The Company classifies its available-for-sale marketable securities as current or non-current based on each instrument's underlying effective maturity date and for which the Company has the intent and ability to hold the investment for a period of greater than 12 months.
-Marketable securities with maturities of less than 12 months are classified as current and are included in investment for greater than 12 months are classified as non-current and are included in investment for greater than 12 months are classified as non-current and are included in investment for greater than 12 months are classified as non-current and are included in investment for greater than 12 months are classified as non-current and are included in investment for greater than 12 months are classified as non-current and are included in investment for greater than 12 months are classified as non-current and are included in investment for greater than 12 months are classified as non-current and are included in investment.
+Marketable securities with maturities greater than 12 months are classified as current and are included in investments in the balance sheets.
+Marketable securities with maturities greater than 12 months for which the Company has the intent and ability to hold the investment for greater than 12 months are classified as non-current and are included in investments, non-current in the balance sheets.